Osimhen equals Mertens' Napoli record with goal in Legia Warsaw thrashing

 Editors' Picks

-Both teams were tied for the majority of the game but Lorenzo Insigne broke the deadlock for Napoli in the 76th minute and his Nigerian teammate doubled the lead, four minutes later.
+The two teams were tied for the majority of the game but Lorenzo Insigne broke the deadlock for Napoli in the 76th minute and his Nigerian teammate doubled the lead four minutes later.

-Another substitute Kostas Manolas also registered his name on the scoresheet, five minutes into the stoppage-time.
+Another substitute Kostas Manolas also registered his name on the scoresheet, five minutes into stoppage time.

 Osimhen has now scored four goals in three Europa League matches this campaign and he also has a tally of five goals after seven league appearances for the Serie A leaders.